ZigEmbeddedGroup/microzig/tools/printer/README.md

 # Printer

-Printer is supposed to process logging output from your microzig code and show it in a readable format.
+Printer is a tool to process logging output from your code and print it in a readable and pretty format.
+As of now it only annotates addresses from stack traces with source code locations, but it can be extended later to also print defmt (when this kind of logger will be added to microzig).

-## Features:
-- [x] pretty stack traces (similar to those of a non freestanding zig binary)
-- [ ] defmt support

 ## Use it like a library!